kmayerb/tcrdist2/README.md

-If you are familiar with dependencies management in condas, the a tcrdist2 development environment can be created rapidly in using the conda package manager.
+If you are familiar with dependencies management in condas, the a **tcrdist2** development environment can be created rapidly:

 ```bash
 conda create --name tcrpy27osX python=2.7.11 scipy=0.16.0  matplotlib=1.4.3 numpy=1.10.1 futures=3.2.0 pandas=0.20.3 parasail-python=1.1.16 scikit-learn=0.17.1 jupyterlab jupyter
 ```
-The current dependencies can be found here [tcrpy27osX.yml](https://github.com/kmayerb/tcrdist2/blob/API2/tcrpy27osX.yml).
-Recreating the conda env is a one-liner:
+The current dependencies can be found here [tcrpy27osX.yml](https://github.com/kmayerb/tcrdist2/blob/API2/tcrpy27osX.yml), so recreating the conda env is a one-liner:

 ```bash
 conda env create -n tcrpy27osX -f tcrpy27osX.yml